20411 Online Resources (2017-2018)

 For certain lectures (e.g. the ones on finite difference methods in weeks 9 and 10) students will need the following MATLAB codes.
 Download the files and save to your P-drive.
 Open them in the MATLAB editor and read the instructions.

-You do not need to buy any textbooks for this course.
-We cover several topics in calculus and applied mathematics.
+You do not need to buy any textbooks for this course .
+We will study several basic topics in calculus and applied mathematics, which are covered in hundreds of available texts in the library.
 However, the following books all contain some material you will meet in the course.

 - James Stewart, Calculus, Early Transcendentals, Thomson, fifth edition (international student edition), 2003.